Welcome to the Knowledge Center

 A permanent life insurance policy has all the features of term coverage plus a whole lot more.
 Unlike term, a perm policy never ends, and you pay the same premium throughout the coverage.
 That means the amount you pay for your first payment stays the same throughout the 10th, 50th, and, well, you get the point.

 There’s also a cash-value element that allows you to build wealth while you’re still alive.
 Essentially, you pay into two pots: one for your death benefit and another for the cash accumulation.
 Both of these pots grow over time, and you can access the cash value while you’re still alive.

-Even better, that wealth you grow is tax-free, which means you can enjoy savings without paying the tax man.
+Even better, the wealth you grow is tax-free, which means you can enjoy savings without paying the tax man.
 How does that work?
 When accessing your cash value, you can do so via a 0% loan to yourself.
 Because there’s no need to pay yourself tax, the loan is entirely tax-free.